vert-x3/vertx-web-site/src/site/blog/posts/2020-10-01-jwt-auth-with-keycloak.md

 ## Vert.x Web App

-The example web app consists of a single `Verticle`, runs on `http://localhost:3000` and provides a few routes with protected resources.
+The example web app consists of a single `Verticle`, that runs on `http://localhost:3000` and provides a few routes with protected resources.
 [You can find the complete example here](https://github.com/thomasdarimont/vertx-playground/tree/master/jwt-service-vertx/src/main/java/demo/MainVerticle.java).

 The web app contains the following routes with handlers:

-- `/api/greet` - The protected greeting resource, which shows a greeting message, only authenticated users can access this resource.
+- `/api/greet` - The protected greeting resource, which returns a greeting message, only authenticated users can access this resource.
-- `/api/user` - The protected user resource, which shows some information about the user, only users with role `user` can access this resource.
+- `/api/user` - The protected user resource, which returns some information about the user, only users with role `user` can access this resource.
-- `/api/admin` - The protected user resource, which shows some information about the admin, only users with role `admin` can access this resource.
+- `/api/admin` - The protected user resource, which returns some information about the admin, only users with role `admin` can access this resource.

-This example is build with Vert.x version 3.9.3.
+This example is built with Vert.x version 3.9.3.

 ### Running the app in the console

-To run the app, we need to build our app via:
+To run the app, we need to build it first:

 ```
 cd jwt-service-vertx
 mvn clean package
 ```

-This creates a runnable jar, which we can run via:
+This creates a jar, which we can run:

 ```
 java -jar target/*.jar